 Similarly, many Koreans, on the other hand, like a bowl of rice porridge in the morning to soothe their tummies after a night of greasy and spicy food with kimchi-pickled cabbage

-Kimchi, or spicy pickled cabbage, is Korea's sour and spicy main dish that is virtually usually offered at every meal.
-In South Korea, kimchi comes in an unending variety of regional variations and is consumed as a side dish or cooked into soups and rice dishes.
+Kimchi, or spicy pickled cabbage, is Korea’s sour and spicy main dish that is virtually usually offered at every meal.
+So, of course, you’ll find Kimchi as part of breakfast in Korea.
+It comes in an unending variety of regional variations and is consumed as a side dish or cooked into soups and rice dishes.

 If Koreans don’t have anything to eat at home for lunch and dinner, they add kimchi to taste in a pan after they have stir-fried the bowl of rice.
 TADA!
 A simple meal is ready.